TEACHING AND TRAINING TACTICAL CASUALTY CARE

 Traditional EMS priorities of the ABC model (airway, breathing, circulation) misses the point that the whole purpose behind an open airway is to oxygenate the blood, which is best kept in the body.
 Controlling massive hemorrhage is the first priority in saving trauma patients and avoiding unnecessary deaths.

-Utilizing the mnemonic MARCH (Massive hemorrhage, Airway, Respiration, Circulation, and Hypothermia prevention), Crisis Medicine uses a fast-paced, dynamic, hands-on, skills-station heavy, and scenario-based approach to teaching life-saving techniques and interventions.
-You will have a tactically relevant plan and the skills you need to implement it.
+Utilizing the mnemonic MARCH (Massive hemorrhage, Airway, Respiration, Circulation, and Hypothermia prevention), Crisis Medicine employs a fast-paced, dynamic, hands-on, skills-station-heavy, and scenario-based approach to teaching life-saving techniques and interventions.

 New Articles

-Grounded in Special Operations Forces medicine tempered by Emergency Medicine and EMS best practices.
+Grounded in Special Operations Forces medicine, tempered by Emergency Medicine and EMS best practices.

 Courses are asynchronous and self-paced.
 See FAQs for more information.